casework/CASE-Implementation-UFED-XML/README.md

 * parser_UFEDtoCASE (XML parser program)
 * UFEDtoJSON.py (data converter into CASE-JSON-LD files)
 * CASE_generator.py (classes to generate JSON-LD files borrowed from the case_builder library developed within the INSPECTr project - Intelligence Network and Secure Platform for Evidence Correlation and Transfer, GA n.
-833276)
+833276).
+The library will be available soon on CASE repo.

 ## Requirements
 The tool has been developed in Python version 3.x and here are some required modules: